toastdriven/alligator/docs/tutorial.rst

     up a different instance elsewhere).

 When creating a ``Gator`` instance, you'll need to choose a queue backend.
-Alligator ships with support for local-memory, Redis & Beanstalk.
+Alligator ships with support for local-memory, Redis & SQS.
 See the :ref:`installing` docs for setup info.

 Local Memory